Awanieva/Awanieva/README.md

 🎥 When I'm not coding, I am making youtube videos for my youtube channels https://www.youtube.com/@AwanievaStudios/featured,

 💞️ I am available for Data roles.
+I Also offer coaching and mentorship sessions for students and those transistioning into the the field of data.
 Kindly reach out to me via Linkedin and Twitter.

 📫 How to reach me : Linkedin: https://www.linkedin.com/in/confidence-ojiako-20614418b/, Twitter: [@iam_chinelo](https://twitter.com/iam_chinelo)